S Y N O P S I S

-Frustrated by this banal existence and encouraged by his psychiatrist to seek fulfilling opportunities, Jacob sets off to the Highlands in search of adventure.
+Frustrated by a banal existence and encouraged by his psychiatrist to seek fulfilling opportunities, Jacob sets off north to the Highlands.
 By the sea he finds the charismatic Eva, who claims to be the secret daughter of Ingmar Bergman.
 And she’s on a mission.

 Jacob and Eva join forces and embark upon adventures.

-Through the Royal College of Psychiatry I met Professor Stephen Lawrie, Head of Psychiatry at Edinburgh University.
-In ignorance, I asked if it’s possible for two people with schizophrenia to fall in love.
-He said “Yes, Bill and Maureen.”
-Bill and Maureen (not their true names) became Jacob and Eva.
-My new film.
+Through the Royal College of Psychiatrists I met Professor Stephen Lawrie, Head of Psychiatry at Edinburgh University.
+In ignorance, I asked if two people with schizophrenia can fall in love.
+He said: “Yes, Bill and Maureen.”
+Bill and Maureen (not their true names) became Jacob and Eva, and initiated my new film.

-With actor Elspeth Turner I began schizophrenia research, speaking with medical workers, patients, support groups, attending clinics, reading literature – and script-writing.
-We keenly felt the responsibility of working with sensitivity and integrity.
+I have no first-hand experience of schizophrenia.
+So with Elspeth Turner I began research, speaking with medical workers, patients, support groups, attending clinics, reading literature – we keenly felt the responsibility of working with sensitivity and integrity.
 I sent cinematographer Robbie Jones an initial script.
-I confessed we had a bold idea but tiny budget, no conception how long it might take to film, no idea if the story would work.
-Robbie persuaded me that we should make the film.
+With his enthusiasm and boundless filmic imagination, Robbie joined us.
 The script was brainstormed.
 New drafts were written.
-Finally we had a script we were ready to shoot.
+Finally we had a script ready to shoot.

 Riptide needed initial finance.
-Edinburgh’s Lyceum theatre staged my play “Union” and I put my profit-share into this film.
-Robbie and I began shooting landscapes, B-roll, and simple scenes with our character Jacob (played by myself).
+Edinburgh’s Lyceum theatre staged my play Union and I put my profit-share into this film.
+Robbie and I began shooting landscapes, B-roll, and simple scenes with Jacob (played by myself).
 A skeletal crew was added and we filmed further in Edinburgh – bars, boxing gyms, city flats.
 An Indiegogo crowd-funding campaign was initiated and we raised £4,000.
-This allowed us to add more kit, crew & actors to shoot complex scenes and ambitious set-ups – at lochs, beaches, forests, remote farmhouses, the Highlands, and the hospital.
+We added more kit, crew & actors to shoot complex scenes and ambitious set-ups – at lochs, beaches, forests, a remote farmhouse, the Highlands, and the hospital.

 The film was easily cast.
 David Tudor is a magnetic young actor with great qualities to play the caring but conflicted Community Psychiatric Nurse.
 David Whitney is a dynamic, charismatic performer and stand-up comic who I love working with.
 Harry Donnelly I’ve admired ever since I was a kid watching him on stage.
-The psychiatric patients are played by talented, emerging Scottish actors that I was very glad to collaborate with.
+The psychiatric patients are played by talented, emerging Scottish actors whose work I admire.

 Editor Callum Warrender came aboard.
-Although much in-demand with post-production houses in Glasgow, he dedicated his skills piecing our film together.
+Although much in-demand with Glasgow post-production houses, he dedicated his skills piecing our film together.
 He’d edit footage, we’d shoot some more, he’d work accordingly, we’d shoot a bit more.
-This measured approach gave us time and space to hone the story and bring the film together in the edit.
+This approach gave us time and space to hone the story and bring the film together in the edit.

-Once Riptide was Picture-Locked, we worked closely in Glasgow with Tony Moore to colour-grade.
-The picture required vibrancy, and great expression to represent and explore schizophrenia, whilst depicting a naturalistic world audiences can recognise.
-Stereotype and stigma had to be avoided.
-The colour red became significant, marking times of distress and danger.
-Eva became synonymous with blue – water, the sea, huge limitless Highland skies.
+Once picture-locked, we worked with Tony Moore on the colour-grade.
+The picture required vibrancy, and creative expression to represent and explore schizophrenia, whilst depicting a naturalistic world audiences can recognise.
+The colour red became significant, marking distress and danger.
+Eva became synonymous with blue – water, the sea, huge Highland skies.